kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 the same field for cluster-wide policies.

 This means that policies can query for non-namespaced resources.
-We should only allow querying for namesapced resources in their own namespace.
+We should only allow querying for namespaced resources in their own namespace.
 And even then, care should be taken as users may not have RBAC for such operations, but the PolicyServers used by the policy may have enough RBAC, and this would be a form of data exfiltration.